carlosniquini/Wtp/README.md

 Wtp is a tool for analyze Whatsapp chats.

-This tool uses the chat histoty (that can be acquired by the Whatsapp option 'Export chat') and displays information such as:
+This tool uses the chat histoty (that can be acquired by the Whatsapp option 'Export chat') and displays in graphs information such as:

 - number of sent messages by each user
 - number of sent characters by each user